 - Encourage employees to check machinery before use when opening in the morning

-- Ensure all portable equipment is routinely checked at monthly intervals dependant on the type of the equipment.
+- Ensure all portable equipment is routinely tested at monthly intervals dependant on the type of equipment.

 - Ensure that any damaged or faulty equipment is removed with immediate effect and either repaired by an individual competent (i.e. with the necessary skills and qualifications required) or disposed of to prevent a potential hazard to employees and the business.

 - Carry out visual inspections of all your systems and appliances, ideally by someone who has sufficient knowledge to identify potential damage and prevent danger.